-In order to address incidents of sexual misconduct that do not fall within the definition of Title IX Sexual Harassment (which is a definition that is set forth in regulations promulgated by the U.S. Department of Education under Title IX of the Education Amendments Act of 1972 and which, among other things, limits the scope of Title IX Sexual Harassment to conduct that occurs within the United States and conduct that occurs within the University's education program or activity), the College has two policies that address sexual misconduct: (1) this policy and (2) the Title IX Sexual Harassment policy.
+In order to address incidents of sexual misconduct that do not fall within the definition of Title IX Sexual Harassment (which is a definition that is set forth in regulations promulgated by the U.S. Department of Education under Title IX of the Education Amendments Act of 1972 and which, among other things, limits the scope of Title IX Sexual Harassment to conduct that occurs within the

+United States and conduct that occurs within the University's education program or activity), the College has two policies that address sexual misconduct: (1) this policy and (2) the Title IX Sexual Harassment policy.
 These policies are inter-related and must be read together.
 There may be a circumstance when the allegations forming the basis of a formal complaint (defined below), if substantiated, would constitute prohibited conduct under both this Sexual Misconduct Policy and the Title IX Sexual Harassment Policy.
-In that circumstance, the process set forth in the Title IX Sexual Harassment policy will be applied in the investigation and adjudication of all of the allegations.
+In that circumstance, the process set forth in the Title IX Sexual Misconduct Policy applied in the investigation and adjudication of all of the allegations.
 This Sexual Misconduct Policy applies only to certain conduct defined under this policy.
 Conduct not falling under the scope of this policy may be addressed under other College policies.
-Specifically, this policy applies to forms of sexual misconduct that do not fall under the scope of the Title IX Sexual Harassment policy.
-The Sexual Misconduct Policy also applies to complaints alleging certain conduct that would otherwise be prohibited under the Title IX Sexual Harassment policy, but which must be dismissed under the Title IX Sexual Harassment policy because they do not meet the jurisdictional requirements.
+Specifically, this policy applies to forms of sexual Misconduct Policy also applies to complaints alleging certain conduct that would otherwise be prohibited under the Title IX Sexual Harassment policy, but which must be dismissed under the Title IX Sexual Harassment policy because they do not meet the jurisdictional requirements.